A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources: Comparison to experimental data

 \section{Comparison to experimental data}

 For realistic applications, the $\eta_i$, the optical error $e^\mathrm{pol}$, the dark counts $DC_i$ and the temporal imprecision $t_\Delta$ cannot be modified freely.
 Two important parameters however can be chosen by the experimenter: brightness $B$ and coincidence window $t_{CC}$.
 The experimenter can vary $B$ up to a certain level by changing the laser pump power in the source.
-With laser powers of many hundreds of milliwatts, brightness values of up to $10^{10}$\,cps are feasible with current state-of-the-art sources \cite{Anwar2020arx}.
+With laser powers of many hundreds of milliwatts, brightness values of up to $10^{10}$\,cps are feasible with current state-of-the-art sources \cite{Anwar2021}.
 The coincidence window $t_{CC}$ can in principle be chosen at will.
 It follows that for each QKD scenario, there is an optimal choice of $B$ and $t_{CC}$ which maximizes $R^\mathrm{s}$ of Eq. \ref{eq:seckey}.
-Fig. \ref{fig:experiment} shows a comparison of our model and experimental values, where $t_{CC}$ has been numerically optimized for each curve w.r.t. the highest obtainable key rate and is then kept constant for every curve.
+Fig. \ref{fig:experiment} shows a comparison of our model and experimental values, where $t_{CC}$ has been numerically optimized for each curve with regard to the highest obtainable key rate and is then kept constant for every curve.

-The data were collected using a Sagnac-type source of polarization entangled photons in the telecom C-band, which impinge on single-photon superconducting nanowire detectors of the Single Quantum Eos Series connected to a time tagging module (TTM) Ultra 8 by Swabian Instruments.
+The data were collected using a Sagnac-type source of polarization entangled photons in the telecom C-band.
+For a detailed description of such a source's working principle, we refer the reader to Ref. \cite{Anwar2021}.
+After passing wavelength division multiplexing (WDM) filters of 18.4\,nm FWHM centered about 1531 and 1571\,nm, the photons impinge on single-photon superconducting nanowire detectors (SNSPDs) of the Single Quantum Eos Series with detection efficiencies of 80\% and deadtimes as low as 40\,ns according to the manufacturer.
+The detectors were connected to a time tagging module (TTM) Ultra 8 by Swabian Instruments.
 To keep the analysis of the model simple, we measured only in one superposition basis.
-Losses were introduced by controlled misalignment of the single-mode fiber couplers.
+Losses were introduced by controlled misalignment of the single-mode-fiber (SMF) couplers.
 All experimental parameters were determined by using count rates, coincidence rates and temporal histograms of the single-photon detections only, with no need of additional ``external" characterization (cf. Appendix \ref{sec:para}).
 Since the timing jitter of nanowire detectors strongly depends on the count rates they measure, linear fits of the jitter change depending on brightness have been included in the model.